raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 Ruby is an easy to learn language that was created in the late 1990s by Yukihiro "Matz" Matsumoto as a general purpose programming language.
 In fact Ruby is the language that is used to create music in Sonic Pi.
 In this tutorial we will create a quiz using a special application called Kids Ruby.

-##Requirements
-As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need:
-###Hardware
-- Keyboard
-- Mouse
-- Screen

-###Software
-- A copy of Kids Ruby

 To use Ruby on your Raspberry Pi we will need to install a special version called "Kids Ruby".
 This version is ideally suited for this project and it can be installed really quickly.
 To install Kids Ruby on your Raspberry Pi you will need to open a terminal, you can do this by double left clicking on the LXTerminal icon that is on your desktop.